daniel-julio-iglesias/qnarecom/README.md

 ..register your user
 ...and test the Q&A hyperlink introducing a text as question or requirement...e.g. ...
-"Person Unique Identification Number" ...and see the recommended answer.
+"Person Unique Identification Number" ... or  "Dr. Michael Jellinek" .... and see the the recommended answer.
+Note: Your Training directory will need more information to give you better results.
+Take into acount abour 1024 sample request files.

 The below initial project notes are from my exercises based on The Flask Mega-Tutorial